-Indicator Exceeds expectation Meets expectation Approaches expectation Below expectation Ability to use plant Correctly consistently Correctly uses plant Sometimes correctly Requires assistance to extracts as acid-base uses plant extracts as extracts as acid-base uses plant extracts as use plant extracts as indicators. acid-base indicators. indicators. acid-base indicators. acid-base indicators.
-Ability to categorize Correctly and Correctly categorizes Categorizes some Requires assistance to different house hold creatively categorizes different house hold house hold solutions as categorize different solutions as either different house hold solutions as either either acidic or basic. house hold solutions as acidic or basic. solutions as either acidic or basic. either acidic or basic. acidic or basic.
-Ability to determine the Correctly and Correctly determines Correctly determines Requires assistance to strength of acids and consistently determines the strength of acids the strength of some determine the strength bases. the strength of acids and bases. acids and bases. of acids and bases. and bases.
-Ability to outline the Correctly and critically Correctly outlines the Correctly outlines some Requires assistance to applications of acids outlines the applications of acids applications of acids outline the applications and bases. applications of acids and bases. and bases. of acids and bases. and bases.
+110000001110111011101110 Indicator Exceeds expectation Meets expectation Approaches Below expectation expectation Ability to use plant Correctly consistently Correctly uses plant Sometimes correctly Requires assistance to extracts as acid-base uses plant extracts as extracts as acid-base uses plant extracts as use plant extracts as indicators. acid-base indicators. indicators. acid-base indicators. acid-base indicators.

+Ability to categorize Correctly and Correctly categorizes Categorizes some Requires assistance to different house hold creatively categorizes different house hold house hold solutions categorize different solutions as either different house hold solutions as either as either acidic or house hold solutions acidic or basic. solutions as either acidic or basic. basic. as either acidic or acidic or basic. basic.
+Ability to determine Correctly and Correctly determines Correctly determines Requires assistance to the strength of acids consistently the strength of acids the strength of some determine the strength and bases. determines the and bases. acids and bases. of acids and bases. strength of acids and bases.
+Ability to outline the Correctly and Correctly outlines the Correctly outlines Requires assistance to applications of acids critically outlines the applications of acids some applications of outline the and bases. applications of acids and bases. acids and bases. applications of acids and bases. and bases.